MBCOT/Referral-and-Reward-Systems/README.md

 2. **Referral Token Distribution:**
    - Central authority or smart contract issues trillions of referral tokens.
-   - Users obtain tokens via DEX or directly from a central authority.
+   - Users obtain tokens via smart contract or directly from a central authority.

 3. **User Invitation:**
    - The user generates an invite link with the Identity Token.